The Benjamin Royal Sonesta New York: Denihan and Sonesta operation

 The Highgate Corporation bought the hotel in September 1997 for $38 million.
 Two months later, Highgate resold the Beverly to the Manhattan East Suite Hotels, owned by the Denihan family.
 Manhattan East Suite Hotels spent $45 million on renovations.
 The Beverly reopened in April 1999 and was renamed the Benjamin, after Benjamin J. Denihan Sr., who had founded Manhattan East Suite Hotels.
-The renovated hotel contained the An American Place restaurant, operated by Larry Forgione, who was also responsible for all food service at the hotel.
+The renovated hotel contained the An American Place restaurant, operated by Larry Forgione, who was responsible for all food service at the hotel as well.
 The rebranded hotel continued to serve short-term guests, but it also offered discounts to guests who planned to become long-term residents.
-The Benjamin also introduced a "pillow menu" with 11 types of pillows; the hotel hired a "sleep concierge" in 2001 due to an increase in the number of guests with sleep-related queries.
+The Benjamin introduced a "pillow menu" with 11 types of pillows; the hotel hired a "sleep concierge" in 2001 due to an increase in the number of guests with sleep-related queries.
 To attract guests after the September 11 attacks, the hotel began offering promotions to business travelers.

 Restaurateur Terrance Brennan took over An American Place in 2002 and renamed it Terrance Brennan's Sea Food and Chop House.
 Manhattan East Suite Hotels was rebranded as Affinia Hospitality in 2003, then as Denihan Hospitality Group, which continued to operate the Benjamin.
 By the mid-2000s, the Benjamin was no longer being marketed to long-term guests.
 In 2010, David Rockwell renovated the hotel's restaurant space into the National, a restaurant operated by Geoffrey Zakarian.
 By then, the Denihan chain had hundreds of millions of dollars in debt.
-As a result, Pebblebrook Hotel Trust announced in June 2011 that it would acquire a 49 percent ownership stake in the Benjamin and five of Denihan's other hotels for $910 million, with Pebblebrook assuming $294 million of Denihan's debt.
+As a result, Pebblebrook Hotel Trust announced in June 2011 that it would acquire a 49-percent ownership stake in the Benjamin and five of Denihan's other hotels for $910 million, with Pebblebrook assuming $294 million of Denihan's debt.
 The agreement was finalized two months later, although Denihan continued to manage the Benjamin.
 Pebblebrook and Denihan's joint venture obtained a $410 million mortgage loan for the six hotels in 2012.
-As part of a $10 million renovation that was completed in 2013, Rottet Studio renovated the guestrooms.
+As part of a $10 million project that was completed in 2013, Rottet Studio renovated the guestrooms.